This plugin adds support for ReplayGain, a technique for normalizing audio playback levels.

 - backend: The analysis backend; either

-- overwrite: Re-analyze files that already have ReplayGain tags.
+- overwrite: On import, re-analyze files that already have ReplayGain tags.

-- targetlevel: A number of decibels for the target loudness level.
-Default: 89.
+- targetlevel: A number of decibels for the target loudness level for files

 - r128: A space separated list of formats that will use

 R128_tags with integer values instead of the common